WiFi Connection Troubleshooting Guide

 If you’re having trouble getting Cascable or Cascable Transfer connected to your camera, most problems can be resolved with the following steps:

-- If you’re trying to connect Cascable for iOS to your camera, make sure your iOS device and camera are connected to the same network, or that your iOS device is connected to the network generated by your camera.
+5. If you’re trying to connect Cascable Studio to your camera, make sure your iOS device and camera are connected to the same network, or that your iOS device is connected to the network generated by your camera.

 If you’re trying to connect Cascable Transfer for Mac to your camera, make sure your Mac and camera are connected to the same network, or that your Mac is connected to the network generated by your camera.